 Your site appraisal should start by firstly looking at the wider context, where you should consider the nature of the development and how it fits into the wider area.
-Consider the landscape capacity or cumulative issues and how the development will relate and respond to its surroundings in the wider landscape, including visual contexts.
+Consider the physical landscape, its capacity or cumulative issues and how the development will relate and respond to its surroundings, including visual contexts.

 You should then look at the immediate environment and consider how the development integrates into the local area visually and functionally.
-Consider circulation, networks, approaches, roofline and skylines and the overall composition.
+Consider circulation, networks, approaches, roofline, natural shelter, historic environment and the overall composition.

-Finally, look at the site itself; does the development comply with the principles set out in the first two stages?
-Does the site utilise appropriate materials, landscaping (soft and hard), drainage, biodiversity etc?
+Finally, look at the site itself.
+Does the development comply with the principles set out in the first two stages?
+Does the site utilise appropriate materials, landscaping, designed shelter drainage, biodiversity etc?